-The name should follow the general standard naming standards.
+• The name should follow the general standard naming standards.

-- Starts with the Invoke prefix. - Followed by the partner link to be invoked. - Followed by Call if synchronous invocation or Start if asynchronous invocation. - Followed by the operation name within the partner link.
+- Followed by the partner link to be invoked. - Followed by Call if synchronous invocation or Start if asynchronous invocation. - Followed by the operation name within the partner link.

 Pattern: Invoke<Partner Link Name>{Call/Start}<Operation>